tpae/meme-world/README.md

   - Write a Caption
   - Mint the Meme as an NFT (ERC-721)

-The NFT's metadata is stored 100% on-chain, there's no IPFS or external place for storing the data.
+The NFT's metadata is stored 100% on-chain; there's no IPFS or external place for storing the data.

 ### Nice to Have Features